 Here are some of the main types of dahlia that you'll come across.

 Single dahlias such as 'Joe Swift', pictured, and 'Bishop of York' have a single ring of petals that circle around a central disc.
 The petals may be rounded or pointed and may overlap.
 This type of dahlia is attractive to pollinators.
 Discover more single dahlias to grow.

-Cactus dahlias such as ‘Doris Day’ and ‘Ryecroft Pixie’ have fully double blooms, with very narrow petals from the tip to the base, that often curve inwards.
+Cactus dahlias such as 'Doris Day' and 'Ryecroft Pixie' have fully double blooms, with very narrow petals from the tip to the base, that curve outwards.
 They range in size from miniature to giant.
 Discover cactus dahlias to grow.